Clarksville TN (Tennessee)

 Current-day city's economy is based on major industrial companies like Agero Inc (connected vehicle, roadside assistance), Akebono Brake Industry Ltd (Japanese manufacturer of components for cars, motorbikes, trains, industrial machinery), American Standard (plumbing fixtures manufacturer), Bridgestone Corporation (Japanese manufacturer of auto and truck parts), Fort Campbell KY (US Army base), Google LLC, Hankook Tire (South Korean manufacturer), Jostens (US memorabilia printing and publishing), LG Corporation (South Korean manufacturer of electronics, chemicals, telecom products), Nyrstar Clarksville (zinc refinery), Trane Inc (US manufacturer of heating, ventilation and air-conditioning equipment), Vulcan Corporation (US manufacturer of rubber, plastic and foam products).

-As cruise port, Clarksville TN is included in the regular schedule of USA's largest river cruise company - ACL-American Cruise Lines.
-Next table shows Queen of the Mississippi ship's 8-day itinerary between homeports Nashville and St Louis, with prices from ~USD 3000 pp (double occupancy rates).
+As cruise port, Clarksville TN is included in the regular schedule of the USA's largest river cruise company - ACL-American Cruise Lines.
+Next table shows Queen of the Mississippi/American Heritage ship's 7-night/8-day itinerary between homeports Nashville and St Louis, with prices from ~USD 3000 pp (double occupancy rates).

 |Date / Time||Port|